-The school has an allocated speech and language therapist (SaLT) who works in school for one day a week for half of each term.
+The school uses a speech and language therapist (SaLT) who works in school for one day a week.
 Most of that time is spent giving direct therapy to individual children with EHCPs.
-The SaLT also carries out detailed assessments, gives input into target setting on IEPs, devises programmes of work and trains staff to carry these out in her absence.
+The SaLT also carries out detailed assessments, gives input into target setting on ISPs, devises programmes of work and trains staff to carry these out in her absence.